Projects

 Iraqi oral history project

 The Iraqi Oral History Project (IOHP) was inspired by the input from audience members during the 2005 conference that TARII co-sponsored in Amman, Jordan on Iraqi identity.
 In response to the formal historical presentations of the conference, audience members – senior Iraqi men and women who had been ministers and administrators, ambassadors, and educators from the days of the Kingdom until the last days of Saddam – inserted comments and corrections.
 Their input demonstrated that the personal accounts of people who took part in the events that shaped the country were essential to the telling of the history of modern Iraq.
 TARII then re-allocated some existing program funds from its subgrant from the Department of State’s Educational and Cultural Affairs Bureau (ECA) to cover the cost of transcribing and translating a set of pilot interviews.
-Subsequently, funding from the National Endowment for the Humanities (NEH) allowed TAARII to expand the oral history project and build a strong foundation for the continuation of the project.
+Subsequently, funding from the National Endowment for the Humanities (NEH) allowed TARII to expand the oral history project and build a strong foundation for the continuation of the project.

 Interviews were conducted with 181 individuals from the Iraqi diasporic communities in Jordan, Lebanon, Yemen, the United States, Canada, and Turkey.
 The majority of the interviews occurred in Jordan, home to the largest concentration of expatriate Iraqis, including many who played major roles in Iraqi history.
 In the coming years, TARII hopes to expand the IOHP to interview individuals within Iraq.
 TARII is exploring with several university libraries how to archive the materials and make them available to scholars.